lichess-org/chessground/README.md

 - Move pieces by drag'n drop
   - minimum distance before drag
   - centralisation of the piece under the cursor
-  - square target element for mobile
+  - piece ghost element
-  - piece ghost
+  - square over elements
   - drop off revert or trash
 - Premove by click or drag
 - Animation of pieces: moving and fading away